Window Buying Guide for NJ Homeowners

 Questions to Ask Any Contractor

-Before signing anything, ask: Will you inspect the rough openings before installing?
+Before signing anything, ask: Will you open and inspect the rough openings before installing?
 What flashing system do you use?
 Does the price include interior finishing?
-What’s your warranty on labor and installation?
+Is the install warranty in writing?
 Are you licensed and insured in NJ?
-A good contractor welcomes these questions because they know the answers.
+A good crew welcomes these questions because the answers are how you tell a real installer from a cheap one.
+We answer all five, and put the install in writing.

 Straight answers to what NJ homeowners ask before replacing windows.

-Repair makes sense for isolated issues: broken hardware, failed weatherstripping, a single cracked pane.
-Replacement is right when windows are fogged between panes, frames are rotted, you feel drafts with windows closed, or windows are original to a home built before 1980.
-We’ll tell you honestly which windows need replacing during the estimate.
+Repair makes sense for isolated issues: broken hardware, failed weatherstripping, a single cracked pane — and we’ll say so when that’s the case.
+Replacement is right when windows fog between panes, frames are rotted, you feel drafts with them closed, or they’re original to an older home.
+We’ll tell you honestly which windows actually need replacing — no upsell.

 For a typical 2,000 sq ft NJ home with 15–20 windows, budget $8,000–$20,000+ for a quality replacement project with vinyl frames and low-E/argon glass.
 Fiberglass or premium brands push higher.
-We provide detailed line-item estimates so you know exactly what you’re paying for.
+We provide a clear written estimate.

 Signs It’s Time for New Windows